Juniper/contrail-windows-ci/SELFCHECK.md

 ## Note to developers

-The idea behind this tool is that anyone can run the basic set of tests without ANY preparation.
+The idea behind this tool is that anyone can run the basic set of tests without ANY preparation (except Pester).
 A new developer should be able to run `.\Invoke-Selfcheck.ps1` and it should pass 100% of the time, without any special requirements, like libraries, testbed machines etc.
 Special flags may be passed to invoke more complicated tests (that have requirements), but